ravisuthar-13/Crop-Yield-Prediction-ML-SQL/README.md

 ---

-## 🤖 Machine Learning Model
+## 🤖 Machine Learning Models

-This project uses Machine Learning to classify crop yield into different categories based on agricultural factors.

-### Models Implemented
+Two Machine Learning models were trained and evaluated.

-- K-Nearest Neighbors (KNN)
+### 1. K-Nearest Neighbors (KNN)
-- Random Forest Classifier

-### Final Selected Model
+- Used as the baseline classification model.
+- Accuracy: ~72%

-✅ Random Forest Classifier
+### 2. Random Forest Classifier

+- Final selected model.
+- Accuracy: 96.12%

-The Random Forest model was selected as the final model because it achieved the highest prediction accuracy and better overall performance.
+Random Forest produced the highest accuracy and was selected as the final prediction model.

 ## 📊 Model Evaluation

-The models were evaluated using the following metrics:
+The trained models were evaluated using:

 - Accuracy Score
 - Confusion Matrix